ray155093/azure-docs.zh-tw/articles/connectors/connectors-create-api-trello.md

 <properties
 pageTitle="Trello | Microsoft Azure"
-description="使用 Azure App Service 建立邏輯應用程式。Trello 讓您無論在辦公室及在家都能管理所有專案。您可以用簡單、免費、具彈性且以視覺的方式來管理專案並組織所有項目。連線到 Trello 以管理面板、清單和卡片"
-services="logic-apps"
+description="Create Logic apps with Azure App service.
+Trello gives you perspective over all your projects, at work and at home.
+It is an easy, free, flexible, and visual way to manage your projects and organize anything.
+Connect to Trello to manage your boards, lists and cards" services="logic-apps"
 documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""
 tags="connectors" />